MaDrCloudDev/muralMaDrs/README.md

 A full-stack application I developed using MongoDB, Mongoose, Express, Node.js, EJS, Bootstrap, Passport, Cloudinary, & Mapbox - that allows users to find & review public art murals, or sign up & upload their own.
 CRUD & RESTful routes

 Model-view-controller.
 Node-Express app, with Bootstrap components, EJS and CSS for templating.
-I'll add a example.env eventually, but I'm spending most my time on SvelteKit and T3Stack.
+I added an example.env if you'd like to use this app, but updates will be limited, as I'm spending most my time on SvelteKit and T3Stack.